 - Filing your ICP declaration (for sales to other EU countries)

 We have in-house tax expertise that manages all your tax compliance requirements and acts as your contact for the Dutch Tax Administration.
 We also submit your Intrastat declarations if necessary.

-The most important advantage from a tax perspective is that in many cases 0% VAT applies to your imports and exports if you ship them from our warehouse in The Netherlands.
-It saves time, prevents delays and it avoids that your customers have to pre-finance the VAT on the import if you ship it to them directly.
+The most important advantage from a tax perspective is that in many cases 0% VAT applies to your imports and your exports if you ship them from our warehouse in The Netherlands.
+It saves time, prevents delays and it avoids that your customers have to pre-finance VAT on their purchases.